Croatia festival to stage Houellebecq play despite security concerns

 The Dubrovnik festival's management first said it would heed the police recommendation.
 This elicited protests from cultural circles, who said the play had nothing to do with Islam and the cancellation reflected poorly on the festival.

-"The council eventually voted in favor, particularly after the city of Dubrovnik and the ministry of culture agreed to provide some more funds," Labas said, referring to additional costs of having police security.
+"The council eventually voted in favour, particularly after the city of Dubrovnik and the ministry of culture agreed to provide some more funds," Labas said, referring to additional costs of having police security.

 (Reporting by Zoran Radosavljevic; Editing by Mark Heinrich)